 With the help of informants paid by Soi Dog and the Thai authorities, these traffickers were intercepted and the dogs were rescued.
 The animals are now held in a former cattle facility and are the property of the Thai government.

 Very limited veterinary care can be provided.
-The Soi Dog Foundation pays to feed them, and has paid to improve to facility.
+The Soi Dog Foundation pays to feed them and has paid to improve to the facility.
 But there are still 20 to 30 dogs that die each month mostly because of fighting.
 Several others become sick.
 It is such a tragedy.
 But thanks to Soi Dog several dogs have been adopted internationally.